-There was little formal role for academics in making or carrying out government policy in the Arctic, but most officials were not anti-intellectual.
-The secretary of the ACND was university-educated, was well-grounded in anthropology, and had lived with Inuit for several years.
-There was a long tradition of information exchange between officialdom and the professional staffs of the Geological Survey, the National Museum and similar bodies.
 Sivertz had a reading knowledge of Margaret Mead's work on Samoa and used it to generalize about cultures closer to home.
-In the 1950s, relatively few consultants were used to advise on social policy.
-Some participants felt that the Department's scientists were underused in the policy sphere.60 This separation of research from action gradually changed, and in 1961 the important Resources for Tomorrow conference was addressed by, among others, anthropologist Henry Hawthorne from the University of British Columbia and McGill University geographer and Arctic expert Trevor Lloyd.
+In the 1950s, relatively few consultants were used to inform social policy.
+Some participants felt that the Department's scientists were underused in the policy sphere.
+This separation of research from action gradually changed, and in 1961 the important Resources for Tomorrow conference was addressed by, among others, anthropologist Henry Hawthorne from the University of British Columbia, and McGill University geographer and Arctic expert Trevor Lloyd.

 Government-supported research in the Arctic was reported on annually by the ACND.
 Leadership in research clearly rested with the Defence Research Board and the Department of Mines and Technical Surveys, including the Polar Continental Shelf Project.
-Each year the National Research Council had up to five projects in applied science, while the government itself sponsored or conducted research through the Wildlife Service and the archaeology or ethnology programs of the National Museum of Canada.
-It is important to note that National Health and Welfare sponsored only one research project in this era and the RCMP none.
-This suggests that aside from the government, bodies with an operational presence in the North relied on their in-house expertise to understand conditions and make plans.61
+Each year the National Research Council had up to five projects in applied science, while Northern Affairs and National Resources (NANR) itself sponsored or conducted research through the Wildlife Service and the archaeology or ethnology programs of the National Museum of Canada.
+It is important to note that National Health and Welfare sponsored only one research project in this era, and the RCMP none.
+This suggests that aside from NANR, bodies with an operational presence in the North relied on their in-house expertise to understand conditions and make plans.

-The government in these years created a Northern Social Research Group (NSRG), which by 1973 filled huge gaps in Canadians' previous knowledge of the North.
+NANR in these years created a Northern Social Research Group (NSRG), which by 1973 filled huge gaps in Canadians' previous knowledge of the North.
 The group's "mandate was to encourage, fund, and engage in social science research on the traditional and contemporary economy and cultures of Canada's north.
-The intent was to form a base of research from which an orderly social, political, and economic modernizing of the north could be drawn."62 The NSRG "gained an international reputation as a source of generally top-quality social science work."
-At times their published work became a critical audit of the Department itself.63 Unfortunately, with the devolution of many programs to Yellowknife, the NSRG suffered organizational changes in 1968 that were, as Graham Rowley told Nixon, "meant to be dysfunctional."
+The intent was to form a base of research from which an orderly social, political, and economic modernizing of the north could be drawn.
+The NSRG "gained an international reputation as a source of generally top-quality social science work."
+At times their published work became a critical audit of the Department itself.
+Unfortunately, with the devolution of many programs to Yellowknife, the NSRG suffered organizational changes in 1968 that were, as Graham Rowley told Nixon, "meant to be dysfunctional."